-This is different to simple interest, which is only applied to the principal (original) deposit at the end of a certain period of time, or ‘term’.
+Simple interest is only applied to the principal (original) deposit at the end of a certain period of time, or ‘term’.
 That’s standard in term deposits.
 It allows you to store your money away at a locked-in interest rate.
 It also takes away your temptation to spend it, and rewards you with a guaranteed return when the term ends.

-- Compound interest is usually paid out more frequently, meaning that you could potentially see interest added to your account every month (this differs between accounts, so it’s important you double check this for yourself).
+- Compound interest is usually paid out more frequently, meaning you could potentially see interest added to your account every month (this differs between accounts, so it’s important you double check this for yourself).

 - If you have to close your account or transfer your funds, for whatever reason, compound interest is usually calculated that day.
 That means it’ll still be added to your savings.